Skip to content

 Strategic Use of Free Withdrawals

-Free withdrawals work best when used intentionally—not routinely.
+Free withdrawals work best when used intentionally — not routinely.
 They can help bridge income before Social Security, cover healthcare costs, or prevent selling other investments during market volatility.
 Some retirees coordinate them within a broader strategy such as a fixed annuity ladder to maintain liquidity at staggered intervals.

 If you are planning lifetime income, compare withdrawal-based income versus a structured deferred annuity with lifetime payout strategy before withdrawing beyond your corridor.
+The two approaches have fundamentally different long-term income profiles, and the decision made during the accumulation phase can be difficult or impossible to reverse after lifetime income has begun.

 For legacy planning, review what happens to your annuity when you die and how annuity death benefits work so you understand whether preserving value or withdrawing funds aligns better with your estate objectives.
+In some contracts, systematic free withdrawals over time meaningfully reduce the death benefit available to beneficiaries — a tradeoff worth evaluating explicitly before establishing a regular withdrawal pattern.

 Review Your Free Withdrawal Limits Before You Act